Fraiddd/ODBX_LIB/README.md

 ;   SaveAs (2)

 ```

+There are far fewer Methods supported than with an open document.

 You can see that an exception has occurred at Application and SectionManager.

 ### Examples of use

+I remind you that there is no possible return, and that it is advisable to save your work beforehand.

 - Geters